-- Pursuant to the directive of the Financial Secretary in the 2015-16 Budget, the Future Fund was established on 1 January 2016 with an initial endowment of \$219.73 billion from the balance of the Land Fund as a notional savings account within the fiscal reserves.
+- Pursuant to the directive of the Financial Secretary in the 2015-16 Budget, the Future Fund was (i) established on 1 January 2016 with an initial endowment of \$219.73 billion from the balance of the Land Fund as a notional savings account within the fiscal reserves.
 As from 1 July 2016, the Future Fund also includes a top-up allocation of \$4.8 billion from the GRA, representing about onethird of the actual consolidated surplus in the 2015-16 cash-based Consolidated Account.
 The Future Fund balance (other than the part mentioned in Note 21) is placed with the Exchange Fund for securing higher investment returns over a ten-year investment period in accordance with an arrangement entered into with the Hong Kong Monetary Authority in December 2015.
-Investment return on the Future Fund placement with the Exchange Fund is determined annually based on a composite rate (12.3% and 8.7% for the calendar years 2020 and 2019 respectively) computed on a weighted average basis with reference to the agreed rate under the Investment Portfolio (Note (ii) below) and the annual rate of return linked with the performance of the Long-Term Growth The Future Fund, together with investment return accrued and compounded on an annual basis, is retained within the Exchange Fund until 31 December 2025 or upon decision of the Financial Secretary for withdrawal, whichever is the earlier.
-Such accumulated investment return accrued as revenue amounted to \$120.15 billion as at 31 March 2021 (2020: \$80.37 billion), including the accrued investment return for the financial year 2020-21 of \$39.78 billion (2019-20: \$27.28 billion).
-As announced in the 2021-22 Budget Speech, the accumulated investment return on the Future Fund would be brought back to the Government's accounts and recorded as investment income on a progressive basis starting from 2021-22. - (ii) The part of the fiscal reserves outside the Future Fund (Note (i) above) is referred to as Operating and Capital Reserves in the cash-based Consolidated Account.
+In October 2022, the arrangement was extended for a further five-year period.
+Investment return on the Future Fund placement with the Exchange Fund is determined annually based on a composite rate computed on a weighted average basis with reference to the agreed rate under the Investment Portfolio (Note (ii) below) and the annual rate of return linked with the performance of the Long-Term Growth Portfolio.
+The Future Fund, together with investment return accrued and compounded on an annual basis, is retained within the Exchange Fund until 31 December 2030 or upon decision of the Financial Secretary for withdrawal, whichever is the earlier.
+For the purpose of accrual-based accounting, the investment return for the year is accrued as revenue and the amount receivable as at 31 March is accrued as investment income receivable (Note 23). - (ii) The part of the fiscal reserves outside the Future Fund (Note (i) above) is referred to as Operating and Capital Reserves in the cash-based Consolidated Account.
 Investment income on the Operating and Capital Reserves placement with the Exchange Fund is calculated, in accordance with an arrangement entered into with the Hong Kong Monetary Authority in 2007, on the basis of the average annual investment return of the Exchange Fund's Investment Portfolio for the past six years or the average annual yield of three-year government bond (replacing the three-year Exchange Fund Notes with effect from 1 January 2016) for the previous year subject to a minimum of zero percent, whichever is the higher.
-The rate of return for the calendar year 2020 was 3.7% (2019: 2.9%).
-The annual investment income is receivable on 31 December each year.